 The biggest trick to maintaining your wireless headphones is maintaining everything it needs to run.
 Specifically, getting power to the headphones.
 For most people, that largely means learning better battery charging habits.
 Our sister site Android Authority has an excellent guide on how to make sure that your devices maintain their charging ability over the long haul, and keep them out of the landfill.

 However, you should know that the battery in your headphones is much, much smaller than the battery in your phone.
 You will notice degradation of your headphones’ battery a lot quicker than with your mobile device.
-This is also why true wireless earphones have especially short lives: they simply aren’t built to live for much longer than a year in the first place.
+This is also why true wireless earphones have especially short lives: they simply aren’t built to live for much longer than a year or two in the first place.

-2. Avoid getting the battery too hot
+- Avoid getting the battery too hot.

 Do these things, and your headphones’ batteries should stay operational for a long time to come.
 Nowadays, newer models of TWS earphones have a few features like Apple’s AirPods baked in that try to learn your listening habits so the product can know when it should be charging fully.
 However, this isn’t true for all earphones, and is one of the reasons why we often recommend AirPods over competing options of a similar price.
-Still, they don’t last long.

 A friendly word of warning: